Ochsner Student Research Hub

 See what projects are available at Ochsner Clinical School.

-UQ Ochsner students in Brisbane for Phase 1 of the MD are encouraged to explore research opportunities, while also being aware of your USMLE and MD priorities.
+UQ Ochsner students based in Brisbane for Years 1 and 2 of the MD are encouraged to explore research opportunities, while also being aware of your USMLE and MD priorities.
 Nevertheless, now is a good time to identify a research interest and find a supervisor and project at Ochsner Health in New Orleans.

-The ‘Find a Project’ link here in the Ochsner Hub page lists several Ochsner researchers and their projects.
+Additionally, the ‘Find a Project’ link here in the Ochsner Hub page lists several Ochsner researchers and their projects.
 Feel free to make contact with these potential supervisors, and perhaps establish a relationship around mutual research interests.
-You might even organise a project that you can begin in Phase 2 when you get to the Ochsner Clinical School in New Orleans.
+You might even organise a project that you can begin in when you get to the Ochsner Clinical School in New Orleans.

 Regardless of how you find a research project, you must follow the steps on the OMSA Guide for Phase 2 Research and the OMSA Research Checklist and FAQ.